florianpfleiderer/florianpfleiderer.github.io/README.md

 ## Deployment

-The website is hosted on Vercel, meaning:
+The website is hosted on Vercel.
-- **Automatic Deployment:** Pushing changes to the main branch triggers a new build and deployment of the site.

 ## License